 Whilst his music is mostly received positively, Kanye has never been far from controversy with his public outbursts and provocative statements.
 His brash, unfiltered personality faced a backlash, from even ardent Kanye fans, when he interrupted Taylor Swift’s acceptance speech at the 2009 MTV Video Music Awards.
 The controversy led to Kanye’s tour with Lady Gaga being cancelled and Kanye exiled himself to Hawaii where he worked on his fifth album.
 Knowing he had ground to make up following the controversies, led Kanye West to what renowned pop-culture magazine Rolling Stone has since called one of the most innovative album releases.
 Instead of using the vast quantity of material he had compiled to create a double-disc album, Kanye decided to release the surplus cuts featuring artists such as Beyoncé and Jay Z as free downloads every Friday leading up to, and following from, the release of the album.

 A polarizing entertainer, Kanye West’s is outspoken and unfiltered.
 He has been labelled an egotist - comparing himself to Martin Luther King Jr and Nelson Mandela – as well as God himself.
 But it is this insane ego and the innate belief he is a genius, coupled with his hard work and inborn talent, that has allowed him to push the boundaries of music, to do what no-one else had done, nor believed could be done, in hip-hop before – and thus lead the revolution of rap and hip-hop that has developed in the last decade.

-This article is dedicated to our fortnightly newsletter “Leaders Wisdom Journal”.
+This article is dedicated to our monthly newsletter “Leaders Wisdom Journal”.
 To Subscribe.

 Photo by rodrigoferrari - Kanye West 05, CC BY-SA 2.0